 When your code runs and you get an error at this probe location, LabVIEW halts execution and displays the block diagram where the error occurred.
 In the image below, this helped me quickly identify that I had an error when converting Variant to Data in the “Step Message” case.

 I just re-discovered this feature today, how do you use this function?
-And do you have any other essential debugging tools in LabVIEW?
+Do you have any other essential debugging tools in LabVIEW?